Addono/spt-server/README.md

 - [Linux Command Line Basics](https://ubuntu.com/tutorials/command-line-for-beginners)

 For more details, see the comments in `fly.toml` and the rest of this README and codebase for configuration and customization options.

+## Contributing

+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute, including the process for submitting issues and merge requests.